550 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with your doctor to understand how your medications might interact with the study.

-What data supports the effectiveness of the COACH treatment for high blood pressure?
+What prior data suggests that the COACH tool is safe for managing high blood pressure?

 RK